Geada734/stegonosaurus-rex/README.md

 ## Installing the UI

-As with the server, the first step is to create the config files, create a new "configs" (mind the "s") folder in the src directory inside "stegonoscreens", and inside place the config file following this format:
+As with the server, the first step is to create the config files.
+Add a new "configs" (mind the "s") folder in the src directory inside "stegonoscreens", and inside place the config file with this format:

 ```
 {